EXCLUSIVE-Enel ready to resume LNG plan as Italy steps up gas hunt | Headlines

 - Italy

+It has other pipeline connections to Algeria, Azerbaijan, Libya and the North Sea.
+But while the pipelines are underused, analysts say the problem is the lack of gas to fill them because of chronic underinvestment in recent years.
+World demand for gas could rise if sanctions against Russia are extended to include oil or Russia opts to cut supplies via the Nord Stream 1 pipeline to Germany.

+Given the time needed to boost upstream gas production, Rome is keen to expand LNG infrastructure and is looking to find at least one floating terminal, or FSRU.
+On Tuesday Cingolani said Italy planned to install a new FSRU by the middle of this year.

-Two sources said Rome was eager to install at least one floating LNG terminal, or FSRU.
-One of the sources said energy group Eni and gas infrastructure group Snam had been asked to help out on the logistics including looking for the FSRU to charter.
+A source familiar with the matter said energy group Eni and gas infrastructure group Snam had been asked to help out on the logistics including looking for the FSRU to charter.
+"Competition is hot.
+Italy, Germany and at least one other European country are in the market looking for FSRUs," the source said.

-Other European countries are seeking to build LNG facilities to wean themselves off Russian gas.
+European countries are seeking to build LNG facilities to reduce their reliance on Russian gas.
 On Saturday Germany unveiled plans for a terminal.
 Eni and Snam declined to comment.

-The Industry and Ecological Transition ministries were not immediately available for a comment.
+Snam, which runs most of Italy's gas storage business, has stakes in all three LNG terminals operating in Italy.
+Eni has an extensive worldwide LNG business.
+The Italian state is the largest shareholder in Eni, Snam and Enel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)